 “Our pattern loving brain has gotten so good at recognizing them that it is now able to see patterns that aren’t there, to imagine connections.”

 I find it curious that those who call conspiracy theorists “mental cases” rarely, if ever, bother to look through our lenses.
 Do they think this just all comes out of a vacuum?
-In fact, it’s my belief that conspiracy inquirists, or truthers, excel at introspection, a trait strangely lacking in their doubters.
+In fact, it’s my belief that conspiracy inquirists, or truthers, excel at introspection and even self-critique, a trait strangely lacking in their doubters.

 Another common tactic is the straw man fallacy, or shooting down or even inventing a weak theory or anomaly and then victory dancing a soft-toss debunking.
 The is common at sites like Metabunk.